Sacred Heart Major Seminary logo

 1954

-John Donovan and Henry Donnelly became the first Sacred Heart alumni elevated to the episcopacy.
+John Donovan and Henry Donnelly became the first Sacred Heart alumni consecrated as Detroit auxiliary bishops.

 1961

-Cardinal Mooney Latin School (a high school building) completed on seminary grounds.
+Cardinal Mooney Latin School building, housing the high school program, was completed.

 1970